Deep to Right: MLB's First All-Black Outfield

 1951 - The Season

 The 1951 season was not just an amazing year for the New York Giants and the growing number of black players throughout the Major Leagues.
 It would go down as one of the most incredible years in baseball history.
 Two future superstars, Willie Mays and Mickey Mantle, emerged.
-Another, Joe DiMaggio, played his final game.
+A legend, Joe DiMaggio, played his final game.
 The National League pennant race between the Giants and Dodgers is now considered the greatest of all time.

 It had been a remarkable turnaround for the team.
 Playing in the antiquated Polo Grounds, they had become a forgotten franchise.
 Lost in the spectacular success of the Yankees and Dodgers, they had not been to a World Series since 1937.
 That began to change in the late 40s as they began laying the groundwork for what became their first pennant winning season in 14 years.